fbef0102/Game-Private_Plugin/README.md

   * <details><summary><b>I found another similar function for free, how can you sell?</b></summary>

+    * If there is another plugin that also has similar function, I don't mind.
+You are welcome to use them and compare pros and cons
-    * Usually because code is too old, too many bugs, too lag or not match my need, so I remake and add more cvars, cmds and transition phase.
+    * Remake old plugins, usually because code is too old, too many bugs, too lag or crash the game, so I optimize, improve and add more cvars, cmds and transition phase.
     * Use your eye and head to check the "ChangeLog", I will credit the original link and author as I can.
 You are welcome to use orignal plugin before deal.
     * Nobody forces you to buy plugins and make deal with me
   </details>